practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 <br/>

-Here's a table with indicative execution times from only one run to just get an overview:
+Here's a table with indicative execution times from only one run to just get an overview (on openjdk 25.0.1):

 test # | command | exe time in milliseconds | comment
 --- | --- | --- | ---